 The fund translates prices for its investments quoted in foreign currencies into U.S. dollars at current exchange rates, which are generally determined as of 4:00 p.m.
 Eastern Time each day the NYSE is open.
 As a result, changes in the value of those currencies in relation to the U.S. dollar may affect the fund's NAV.
 Because foreign markets may be open at different times than the NYSE, the value of the fund's shares may change on days when shareholders are not able to buy or sell them.
 Many securities markets and exchanges outside the U.S. close before the close of the NYSE, and the closing prices for securities in those markets or exchanges may not reflect events that occur after the close but before the scheduled close of regular trading on the NYSE.
-As a result, the fund has adopted fair value pricing procedures, which, among other things, require the fund to fair value foreign equity securities market, that exceeds a specified threshold that may change from time to time.
+As a result, the fund has adopted fair value pricing procedures, which, among other things, require the fund to fair value foreign equity securities if there has been a movement in the U.S. market, after the close of the foreign securities market, that exceeds a specified threshold that may change from time to time.
 If events materially affecting the values of the fund's foreign fixed-income investments occur between the close of foreign markets and the scheduled close of regular trading on the NYSE, these investments will also be valued at their fair value.
 As noted above, the value determined for an investment using the fund's fair value pricing procedures may differ from recent market prices for the investment.